tokopedia/gripmock/Readme.md

 Matched stub will be returned to GRPC service then further parse it to response the rpc call.

 ## Quick Usage
 First, prepare your `.proto` file. or you can use `hello.proto` in `example/pb/` folder.
 Suppose you put it in `/mypath/hello.proto`.
 We gonna use Docker image for easier example test. basic syntax to run GripMock is
 `gripmock <protofile>`

 - Install [Docker](https://docs.docker.com/install/)
-- Run `docker pull ahmadmuzakki/gripmock` to pull the image
+- Run `docker pull tkpd/gripmock` to pull the image
 - We gonna mount `/mypath/hello.proto` (it must a fullpath) into container and also we expose ports needed.
-Run `docker run -p 4770:4770 -p 4771:4771 -v /mypath:/proto ahmadmuzakki/gripmock /proto/hello.proto`
+Run `docker run -p 4770:4770 -p 4771:4771 -v /mypath:/proto tkpd/gripmock /proto/hello.proto`
 - On separate terminal we gonna add stub into stub service.
 Run `curl -X POST -d '{"service":"Greeter","method":"SayHello","input":{"equals":{"name":"gripmock"}},"output":{"data":{"message":"Hello GripMock"}}}' localhost:4771/add `
 - Now we are ready to test it with our client. you can find client example file under `example/client/`.
 Execute one of your preferred language.
 Example for go: `go run example/client/go/*.go`

+Check [`example`](https://github.com/tokopedia/gripmock/tree/master/example) folder for various usecase of gripmock.

 ## Stubbing

 Stubbing is the essential mocking of GripMock.
 It will match and return the expected result into GRPC service.
 This is where you put all your request expectation and response

-Stub Server running on `http://localhost:4771`
+### Dynamic stubbing
+You could add stubbing on the fly with simple REST.
+HTTP stub server running on port `:4771`

 - `GET /` Will list all stubs mapping.
 - `POST /add` Will add stub with provided stub data